Short-footed Luzon tree rat: Description

+Teeth broad and heavy.
+Incisors broad, slightly flattened in front in old specimens; dark yellow above, rather more whitish below.
+Molars very broad and large, their combined length exceeding that of the palatal foramina.

+Rediscovery

 This species was long thought to be extinct.
 In 2008, Filipino researchers including Dr. Danilo Balete found a specimen in the canopy of Mount Pulag National Park, the first scientifically observed individual of the species since 1896.
 The captured individual was "about 185 grams and has dense soft reddish-brown fur, a black mask around large dark eyes, small rounded ears, a broad and blunt snout and a long tail covered with dark hair".